nsnam/ns-3-dev-git/src/nix-vector-routing/doc/nix-vector-routing.rst

 .. note::
    The NixVectorHelper helper class helps to use NixVectorRouting functionality.
-   The NixVectorRouting model can also be used directly to use Nix-Vector routing.
+   The NixVectorRouting model class can also be used directly to use Nix-Vector routing.
-   To use it directly, the header file ``ns3/nix-vector-routing.h`` should be included.
-The previous header file ``ns3/ipv4-nix-vector-routing.h`` is maintained for backwards compatibility with any existing IPv4 Nix-Vector routing simulations.
+   ``ns3/nix-vector-routing-module.h`` contains the header files for both the classes.

 Examples
 ========